 Alternate link: Climate movement defends members who flew to Bali and skipped trial (archive.is)

-Yannick and Luisa S. skipped attending their trial where they are accused of past crimes – and instead flew 7,000 miles to Bali for a “vacation”.
-(They have since claimed they did not go to Bali – but to Thailand – because Luisa long dreamed of going there – want to bet she has traveled all over the world?
-They then blame “everyone else” and say we should not blame climate activists for their hypocrisy.)
+Yannick and Luisa Sonnenberg. skipped attending their trial for alleged crimes in Letze Generation protests- and instead flew 7,000 miles to Bali for a “vacation”.
+After called out on this, they said they flew to Thailand – because Luisa long dreamed of going there (and probably has a prior history of world travel).
+The activists blame “everyone else” and say we should not blame climate activists for their hypocrisy.

-Many in Germany pointed to their hypocrisy of demanding others make sacrifices while they fly about the world.
-Indeed, these hypocrites have shut down air transport because, they say, air transport is evil.
+Many in Germany pointed to the hypocrisy of demanding others make sacrifices while they fly about the world.
+Indeed, they have shut down air transport because, they say, air transport is evil.

-The Letzte Generation children stamp their feet like six-year-olds and glue themselves to streets to shut down traffic.
+The Letzte Generation children stamp their feet and glue themselves to streets to shut down traffic.
 In November 2022, the group stopped an emergency vehicle responding to an injured cyclist that was involved in a collision with a truck.
 The cyclist died in a hospital, after the delay.
+They have also shut down air traffic by disrupting airports – because air travel is bad, when it is done by other people.

-Like all activists, they are self-centered, arrogant narcissists opposed to democracy, who demand everyone agree with them – or else.
-Whiny little brats that block roadways to prevent people from getting to work – such as scientists and engineers working on climate solutions, and health care workers saving lives.
-They are funded by Getty (see part 1).
+Self-centered and opposed to democracy, they demand everyone agree with them – or else.
+Whiny kids that block roadways to prevent scientists and engineers working on climate solutions, and health care workers saving lives to get to work.
+Last Generation is funded by Getty (see part 1) who made her money from an massive oil inheritance.

-Like all these activists, they are self-centered hypocrites – do as I say but not as I do, they tell us.
-Because they are more righteous than you, you stupid peon.
+Don’t fly – except it’s okay for climate activists when their climate change hat is off.
+They are more righteous than you.
 It’s ok for them to fly 7,000 miles on vacation to avoid going to trial – but if you fly, shame on you.
 Their two faced double standard has enraged the people of Germany, say reports.

 Nicole Systrom, CIO Galvanize Climate Solutions